TachibanaYoshino/State-Farm-Distracted-Driver-Detect-Pytorch/README.md

 + *python train.py*

 2、3、2 testing
-+ Select the model to load, write test.py, then *python test.py*
++ Select the model to load, write it to test.py, then,  then  *python test.py*